 If you look on the label of almost any commercially available soap today, you'll see "sodium tallowate" listed as an ingredient.
-Yup ... the #1 ingredient used in most soaps comes from beef fat.
+Yup, the number one ingredient used in most soaps comes from beef fat.
 It's cheap, it's readily available, and it makes good soap.
 The lather is rich and creamy.
 Just make sure you clean up thoroughly once you're done.

 - A large pot

 - Water and some salt

 - A large bowl

 "Rendering" simply means melting the fat to separate it from the meat, gristle and other impurities.
 Place the fat into a big stew pot and add enough water to just cover the tallow.
 Add about 1 tablespoon of salt for every pound of fat.

 The smaller the chunks, the quicker and more efficiently the fat will render.
 Ask your butcher to run the fat through a grinder for you, or run it through a food processor.